Is it possible to have sex with just one other partner and still get Gonorrhea or Chlamydia?

-It’s also possible to contract chlamydia or gonorrhea in the throat through unprotected oral sex.
-Symptoms are generally a sore throat.
+It’s also possible to contract Chlamydia or Gonorrhea in the throat through unprotected oral sex.
+The main symptom is generally a sore throat.
 Flavored condoms as well as dental dams exist purely for protected oral sex.

 My boyfriend and I both have sore throats but aren't sick otherwise.
 We are sexually active and have oral sex sometimes.
 What do you think we have?

 It’s possible you both are experiencing symptoms caused by a Chlamydia or Gonorrhea infection in the throat.
 These two infections are transmitted through infected semen and vaginal fluids.
 They are bacteria that can infect the vagina, penis, anus, or throat.
 More often than not, these infections don't present symptoms, so it’s quite possible for vaginal fluids and/or semen to be infected without symptoms in the penis or vagina specifically.

 We recommend getting tested as soon as you can.
 Teen Clinic provides free and confidential STI testing, including a throat culture that will detect if Chlamydia or Gonorrhea are present.
 Remember that condoms and dental dams are effective methods for reducing the transmission of STIs during oral sex.
 You can even get flavored condoms for this purpose-- just don't use them for vaginal or anal sex because they can disrupt the normal balance of bacteria in these areas and cause infections like yeast infections.
 Until you are tested and treated, abstain for sexual activity or use condoms and/or dental dams.